oslab-ewha/memwork/README.md

-# simrts (SIMulator for Real-time Task Scheduling)
+# memwork (Workload estimation tool from memory traces)

-- This simulator aims to prove our idea about DVS-HM(Dynamic Voltage Scaling with Hybrid Memory)
+- This tool aims to prove our idea about automated workload estimation

 ## Build